How PCR Tests are Scientifically Meaningless

 Hence, we have asked the science teams of the relevant papers which are referred to in the context of SARS-CoV-2 for proof whether the electron-microscopic shots depicted in their in vitro experiments show purified viruses.

 But not a single team could answer that question with “yes” — and NB., nobody said purification was not a necessary step.
-We only got answers like (see below).
+We only got answers like “No, we did not obtain an electron micrograph showing the degree of purification” (see below).

 We asked several study authors “Do your electron micrographs show the purified virus?”, they gave the following responses: